pymoca/pymoca/README.md

             * good: EBNF support, developer responsive
             * bad: debugging difficult currently

+    The current parsers all have built in unit tests that can be run with

+        python setup.py test

+    or

+        nosetests

 ### TODO

 * full hello world working prototype example with backend